gaetanlop/Hotel_Booking_Cancelation/README.md

-# Hotel Booking Cancelation APP: Project Overview
+# Hotel Booking Cancelation Web App: Project Overview

 In this project, I created a web app that predict whether or not a Booking will be cancelled.
 Such a tool can help hotels in their Overbooking Strategy.
 Indeed, this tool can be used to predict with a high accuracy the number of rooms that will be cancelled and therefore put the room for rent again.
 Such a strategy can help to maximize the total capacity and increase the overall revenue of the hotel.